cessen/passphrase_experiments/README.md

 * Letting the user generate e.g. 8 words, and select the 6 they like best.
 * Letting the user generate e.g. four sets of 6 words, and choose the set they like the best.

 Both of these would further improve the user's ability to make memorable passphrases.
-But both of them would also negatively impact entropy.
+But both of them would also negatively impact security.
 I just don't know by how much.
 And it needs to be quantifiable to make it acceptable from a security perspective.

-The problem basically comes down to how to mathematically model the entropy in a conservative way.
-The model needs to adhere to "the user always does the worst possible thing, and the adversary knows that".
-At the moment, it's not even clear to me what the "worst possible thing" is in either of these two cases.
+An important aspect of modeling the security margins with these additional ideas is that simply modeling the number of possible resulting passwords isn't (I suspect) enough.
+Both of the approaches above will likely change the probability distribution of the passwords as well.
+For example, some passwords will become *more likely* and others *less likely*, even if very few become strictly impossible.
+And those changing probabilities would give an adversary an edge on guessing passwords.

+As a starting point, I think the following (or something equivalent) is a good model:

+1. The password system has two adversaries who are collaborating: a traditional adversary who is trying to guess the password, and a spy "user" who also wants the adversary to guess their password.
+2. These adversaries have perfect knowledge of the password generation scheme, but are limited to working within its rules.
+3. They can agree ahead of time on a strategy.
+4. After they agree on a strategy, they can no longer communicate, and the spy-user creates their password.

+I believe this effectively models a combination of worst-possible-user and strongest-possible-adversary, which lets us give lower bounds on security if we're able to prove anything about it for a given password scheme.

+With a 100% random passphrase, the user can't intervene at all, so it's trivial to analyze.
+And even if rearrangement is allowed, the best adversarial strategy is fairly obvious: sort the words of the generated password, making their order 100% predictable and thus irrelevant.
+This is also easy to analyze with a bit of combinatorial math.

+However, with the two additional schemes above, it's not at all clear to me what the best adversarial strategy even is.
+I can certainly think of strategies that would make cracking easier (e.g. ranking all words in the source word list, and always choosing the passphrase with the lowest summed rank).
+But I don't know if any of them are the *best* adversarial strategy.

 If anyone has any insight into this, I'd love to hear about it!
-I'm really hoping it's one of those things where it's already been solved, and I just don't know where to look for the answers.
+I'm really hoping it's one of those things where it has already been solved, and I just don't know where to look for the answers.